Energy industries

 By locating in Scotland, you could be part of this booming market from the get-go, helping us realise our ambition of 5GW of clean hydrogen production by 2030 and 25GW by 2045.

 There are several energy transition hubs emerging across Scotland, including Cromarty Firth Energy Hub and the Orion project in Shetland.
-These hubs are starting to demonstrate the scale of the opportunity and Scotland’s potential role in large scale production and supply of hydrogen.
+These hubs are starting to demonstrate the scale of the opportunity and Scotland’s potential role in the large-scale production and supply of hydrogen.

 Hunterston Port and Resource Centre (PARC) is the complete redevelopment of the 320-acre deep-water port and marine yard on Scotland’s North Ayrshire coast.

-The PARC’s Centre for New Industry and New Energy (C-NINE) is attracting innovative commercial ventures, applying new scientific solutions to address important challenges such as the conversion of plastic to new products and hydrogen.
+The PARC’s Centre for New Industry and New Energy (C-NINE) is attracting innovative commercial ventures and applying new scientific solutions to address important challenges such as the conversion of plastic to new products and hydrogen.

-The PARC is also seeking investment for development and ongoing management of new power generation facilities targeting renewable and transitional technologies such as waste to energy, hydrogen, biomass and other feedstocks.
+The PARC is also seeking investment for the development and ongoing management of new power generation facilities that target renewable and transitional technologies such as waste-to-energy, hydrogen, biomass and other feedstocks.

 Green investment opportunity at Hunterston PARC

-Scotland is a first mover and test bed for innovative hydrogen energy solutions helping to decarbonise transport systems and reduce our carbon footprint on the planet...
-Find out more
+Scotland is a first mover and test bed for innovative hydrogen energy solutions that will help to decarbonise transport systems and reduce our carbon footprint on the planet.

 Scotland’s oil and gas industry will play a key role in delivering a net zero future.
-And our experience, expertise and capability has already been instrumental in fast-tracking our deployment of offshore wind and other renewable energy sources.
+Our experience, expertise and capability have already been instrumental in fast-tracking our deployment of offshore wind and other renewable energy sources.

 You’ll now find unique opportunities for investment and innovation as we begin to decarbonise our oil and gas assets and infrastructure.